 The Minerva Learning Trust recognises that poor attendance is often an indication of difficulties in a student's life.
 This may be related to problems in school or at home.
 Parent or carers should contact the school as this will help identify additional support that maybe required.
-All Attendance Officers in school have undergone advanced child protection training.
+All Attendance Officers within Minerva Learning Trust receive regular Safeguarding training.

-The support offered by school will be student centred and planned in discussion and agreement with both parents or carers and students.
+The support offered by each school will be student centred and planned in discussion and agreement with both parents or carers and students.

-The school can implement the following strategies to support improved attendance.
+Each school will implement the following strategies to support improved attendance.